Ada-Developers-Academy/ada-build/preparing-to-code/ada-languages/README.md

 ### Flask

 Flask is a Python micro-framework for creating web applications.
 Flask has a simple core which is designed to be extensible to build powerful web applications.
-At Ada Flask is our tool for teaching server-side web development.
+At Ada, Flask is our tool for teaching server-side web development.

 ### ReactJS